-Group identities like “strivers”, “tax payers” and “hard working families” are created politically to justify economic exclusion and outgrouping, and to manage public perceptions.
+However, group identities constructed around labels such as “strivers”, “tax payers” and “hard working families” are non inclusive, too.
+These are created politically to justify economic exclusion and outgrouping, and to manage public perceptions.
 Exclusive language and dominant, prejudiced narrative is an effective means of social control since it can be used to frame the interpretation of events.
 The group categories are designed to create or redefine moral norms and also, to stigmatise, to define deviance and to create scapegoats.

 One of the purposes of the construction of granfalloons is to create categories of outsiders, as much as it is to create a false sense of privilege amongst ingroup members.